William Blair & Company

-William Blair & Company ("William Blair") is American multinational independent investment bank and financial services company focusing on investment banking, investment management, and private wealth management.
+William Blair & Company ("William Blair") is an American multinational independent investment bank and financial services company focusing on investment banking, investment management, and private wealth management.
 The firm currently reports $17 billion of reportable assets and 1,700 open positions.

 The firm, which opened in 1935, is independent and employee-owned, operating in more than 20 offices with headquarters in Chicago, Illinois.
-The firm has had five CEOs or managing partners, three of whom continue to work at the firm.
-John Ettelson, who has served as president and CEO since 2004, heads the firm's executive committee.
+The firm has had six CEOs or managing partners, three of whom continue to work at the firm.
+Brent Gledhill, who has served as president and CEO since 2022, heads the firm's executive committee.